 While board certification is probably the most crucial factor, another factor to consider is experience.
 What you want is a doctor who is more experienced than being fresh out of residency.

-If you have been looking for a doctor for your knee, shoulder, elbow, or other injuries, book an appointment at Mattalino Orthopaedics in Tempe.
+If you have been looking for a doctor for your knee, shoulder, elbow, or other injuries, book an appointment at Angelo Mattalino, MD in Tempe.
 Let Dr. Mattalino assess your condition and provide you with expert care.
 Contact us today to schedule your consultation.